South Korea is open to international tourism

 Curated dealsfrom flight experts

-Fly half-price (or less!) from Australia and New Zealand to South Korea:
+Fly half-price (or less!) to South Korea:

 Hidden-city ticketing hack